leejaehot/2025.DL.Q-attention/README.md

 # Attention-driven Robotic Manipulation (ARM)

+🙇‍♂️ **This code is adapted from ARM by Stephen James et al. Some parts have been modified for our use.**

 Codebase of Q-attention, coarse-to-fine Q-attention, and other variants.
 Code from the following papers:

 - [Q-attention: Enabling Efficient Learning for Vision-based Robotic Manipulation](https://arxiv.org/abs/2105.14829) (ARM system)